RanA-ReichmanUni/RealTime-Rescue-Rover/README.md

 The rover is currently under active development.
 Core logic is being implemented in C++ and will be deployed to real hardware once complete.

-> The project aim to develop into a fully physical autonomous rover project aimed at practical deployment in the field using embedded C++.
+> The project aim to develop into a fully physical autonomous rover project.
+Aimed at practical deployment using embedded C++.